50: 10/2004

 That's it for this month's edition of the Drilling Down newsletter.

 If you like the newsletter, please forward it to a friend!
 Subscription instructions are top and bottom of this page.
+Any comments on the newsletter (it's too long, too short, topic

 suggestions, etc.) please send them right along to me, along with any